Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Related Work

-\textit{Mutation-based fuzzers} generate program variants by applying transformations to seed programs.
-Representative approaches include EMI-based fuzzers~\cite{le2014compiler,le2015finding,gao2024shoot} and differential fuzzers targeting C/C++~\cite{even2023grayc,jiang2021ctos,liu2023flux}, JIT languages~\cite{chen2016coverage,chen2019deep,schumi2021spectest,wu2023jitfuzz,park2023feature,gao2024selecting}, deep learning compilers~\cite{li2023validating,chen2025scuzer}, MLIR~\cite{suo2024fuzzing}, Rust~\cite{yang2024rust}, and various domain-specific languages~\cite{tu2022detecting,bendrissou2024grammar}.
+Mutation-based fuzzers generate program variants by applying transformations to seed programs.
+Representative approaches include EMI-based fuzzers~\cite{le2014compiler,le2015finding,gao2024shoot,theodoridis2022finding,sun2016hermes} and differential fuzzers targeting C/C++~\cite{even2023grayc,jiang2021ctos,liu2023flux,wang2025fuzzing,wu2025unveiling}, JIT languages~\cite{chen2016coverage,chen2019deep,schumi2021spectest,wu2023jitfuzz,park2023feature,zang2023jattack,xie2024validating,feng2025finding}, deep learning compilers~\cite{li2023validating,chen2025scuzer}, MLIR~\cite{suo2024fuzzing}, Rust~\cite{yang2024rust}, and various domain-specific languages~\cite{tu2022detecting,bendrissou2024grammar}.
 These methods typically rely on manually designed mutators, requiring significant domain expertise and engineering effort.
 Among them, MetaMut~\cite{ou2024mutators} represents the first attempt to synthesize mutators using LLMs, composing transformations from predefined AST-level operations.
 However, its search space is constrained by these predefined operations, and over half of the generated mutators require manual repair to function correctly.

 In contrast, \ourtool automates both the invention and implementation of mutators through a multi-agent LLM framework guided by real-world bug reports crawled from open-source compiler communities.
 By grounding mutation design and synthesis in authentic bug-prone features and enabling collaboration among specialized LLM agents, \ourtool explores a broader mutator design space with greater creativity and incorporates automatic validation and refinement mechanisms to ensure correctness, significantly reducing human effort while improving performance.